-Additionally, consider using a legitimate online payment service so the seller or website doesn’t actually obtain your credit or debit card number.
+Additionally, consider using a legitimate online payment service so the seller or website doesn’t obtain your credit or debit card number.

 Be Cautious of Emails

-This is a time of year when fraudsters try sending malicious emails pretending to be a great offer.
-Don’t respond to emails asking for your credit card, debit card, bank account, or other personal information.
-If you are asked to update information, navigate to the company website to update your information or call their customer service to check the legitimacy of the email.
+This is a time of year when fraudsters try sending malicious emails pretending to have a great offer.
+Remember not to respond to emails asking for your credit card, debit card, bank account numbers, or other personal information.
+If you are asked to update information, navigate to the company website to update your information or call the customer service to check the legitimacy of the email.
 When it doubt, throw it out.

 Be Aware of Text Scams

 A text message scam is similar to an email scam, but it targets your mobile phone instead of your computer.
 Common text message scams promise free gifts or products in order to gain access to your personal information.
 Also, be aware of fraudsters sending text messages claiming your credit/debit card has been stopped or your bank account information needs to be updated.
 They attempt to lure you in to providing personal bank information.
-If you happen to get an email like this, always contact your bank or credit card provider first and do not respond to texts.
+If you receive an email like this, always contact your bank or credit card provider first and do not respond to the texts.